 Interrupted in 1936, the construction was resumed in 1952 thanks to the plans and existing models.
 The two sides currently visible are the lateral sides of the cathedral; the main sides are still being built.
 The first side is the Nativity, organized around three portals: Hope, Charity and Faith.
 The second side is the Passion, which recalls the last days of Christ.
 The main side will be the one of the Glory, crowned with four towers.

-It’s better to visit The Sagrada Familia in the early morning or late afternoon when the reflections of the sun magnify the structure of the cathedral.
+It’s better to visit La Sagrada Familia in the early morning or late afternoon when the reflections of the sun magnify the structure of the cathedral.
 Moreover, a good suggestion is to buy your tickets online, to avoid long hours in line.
-For a more exhilarating and detail packed experience of the church, there is also a skip-the-line guided tour available, if you are very keen!
+For a more exhilarating and detail-packed experience of the church, there is also a skip-the-line guided tour available, if you are very keen!

 - Languages available: Catalan, Spanish, English, French, Italian, German, Portuguese, Russian, and Chinese.